Psychiatrist Jobs & Psychiatry Career Guide 2023

 From the end of high school, all of this training takes at least 12 years, which is an immense amount of time spent in development, and isn’t for the faint of heart.
 Additional specialized training can make this period of time even longer, so it’s a very serious commitment that shouldn’t be taken lightly.

 Psychiatrists have great earning potential, due in large part to the immense amount of time, effort, skill, and investment they take on to become fully certified psychiatrists.
-Not many people are able to complete the process, which naturally makes the number of psychiatrists quite small, as few people have all the necessary aptitudes and qualities required to sustain such a long period of work and study.

 See our psychiatrist salary guide for more information.